akhan23wgu/akhan23wgu.github.io/_posts/2019-11-01-configure-docker-for-lxc-in-proxmox.md

 Setup Docker-Compose network
- - [See official Docker documentation on how to configure your network](https://docs.docker.com/network/macvlan/) Run `docker-compose up -d`
- - If receiving HTTP errors, restart docker and run again.
+ - [See official Docker documentation on how to configure your network](https://docs.docker.com/network/macvlan/) Start docker-compose.
+If you receive HTTP errors, restart docker and run the command again.
 You may need to adjust your timeouts appropriately.

+    $ docker-compose up -d

 Additional parameters for lcx 1xx.conf in `/opt/pve/lxc/`

     lxc.cgroup.devices.allow: a